-There are cattle grazing boundary gates, please keep them closed!
+There are cattle boundary gates, please keep them closed!

-This trail is best ridden from October through May, at the latest.
+This trail is best ridden from October - May, at the latest.
 This area gets 110 degree summers that tap into spring and fall as well.
-Please check weather conditions prior to riding.

 This is a shuttle ride.
 It's recommended to leave a car on hwy 111 and Date Palm Dr. Park at the top on hwy.74 and Pine View Dr. There are several places to stage a car at the bottom depending on which option you decide to finish out the ride.

 I strongly recommend bringing a GPS and having this trail downloaded to the MTB Project MTB Project mobile app

 !
 The trail has very few markings and plenty of false turns, so be prepared.
 When you ride about a mile or two from the start, you'll get some great views of the desert floor.
 Take a moment to get your bearings, because you'll be looking down a huge canyon (nice work!).